eduardolujan/Steamer/README.rst

 Steamer
 =======

-Steamer is a tool for configuring nagios instances, it began as a fork of the [Djagios](http://djagios.org/) project, with some added functionality, for instance, djagios was converted into a library and its tools were rewriten as django management commands, among bugfixes, and a rebump of the djagios web-app which now uses django-piston as its ajax backend.
+Steamer is a tool for configuring nagios instances, it began as a fork of the `Djagios <http://djagios.org/>`_ project, with some added functionality, for instance, djagios was converted into a library and its tools were rewritten as django management commands, among bug fixes, and a re-bump of the djagios web-app which now uses django-piston as its ajax backend.

 **It is currently under heavy development, not yet documented, and _not yet ready for production_.**

-Steamer was conceived for managing [merlin-aware](http://www.op5.org/community/plugin-inventory/op5-projects/merlin) nagios clusters, it aims to:
+Steamer was conceived for managing `Merlin-aware`<http://www.op5.org/community/plugin-inventory/op5-projects/merlin>`_ nagios clusters, it aims towards:

-* A rewriten import tool
+* A rewritten import tool
 * Multiple nagios instances support
 * Automated config deployment via [fabric](http://docs.fabfile.org/)
-* Restfull api for management.
+* Restful api for management.
-* Web app for rapid editing template-based sevices and hosts
+* Web app for rapid editing template-based services and hosts

-stay tuned there's more to come!
+Stay tuned there's more to come!
 (And hopefully, some documentation )